bentoml/BentoML/README.md

         return self.artifacts.model.predict(df)
 ```

-The `@artifacts` decorator here tells BentoML what artifacts are required for
+The `@artifacts` decorator here tells BentoML what artifacts are required when
-bundling this BentoService. `@env` allows specifying list of python or system
-dependencies, alternatively:
+packaging this BentoService.
+Other than `PickleArtifact`, bentoml also provides
+`TfKerasModelArtifact`, `PytorchModelArtifact`, and `TfSavedModelArtifact` etc.

+`@env` is designed for specifying the desired system environment in order for this
+BentoService to load.
+Other ways you can use this decorator:

 * If you already have a requirement.txt file listing all python libraries you
 need: